Traps, Tricks & Mistakes: Tarrasch Trap, Steinitz Variation

 Today’s trap refers to the Steinitz variation and appeared for the first time in the game Tarrasch-Marco, Dresden 1892.
 For that reason sometimes it is referred to as the Dresden Trap.

-It is worth to mention that this is a complicated trap and all the moves which Black plays seem to be logical and solid, so please study it carefully.
+It is worth mentioning that this is a complicated trap and all the moves which Black plays seem to be logical and solid, so please study it carefully.

 Tarrasch published his analysis about this trap in 1891 and 18 months later Georg Marco was the first victim.
 For the entire game, Tarrasch spent only five minutes!!